'You'll see a different team' - Van Bronckhorst

 "It's something we are familiar with.
 Of course we don't want it," he said.

+"We always have the confidence, no matter who we play at home.
+The confidence is there."

-Rangers went into their quarter-final and semi-final ties last term against Sporting Braga and RB Leipzig a goal down but turned in stunning showings in front of a raucous home crowd to progress.
+Rangers went into their quarter-final and semi-final Europa League ties last term against Sporting Braga and RB Leipzig a goal down, but turned in stunning showings in front of a raucous home crowd to progress.

 However, to do so again this time, Van Bronckhorst knows his team must up their game from the meek showing offered up in Belgium last week.

 "I've never seen my players more disappointed after a game," said the Dutchman, whose side defeated Kilmarnock 2-0 on Saturday in the Scottish Premiership.

 "We have the chance now to overturn that and make sure we are better performance than last week.

 "I'm sure we are capable of doing so and you'll see a different team tomorrow than what you saw last week."